-We also became a Kickstart Gateway Plus employer under the Government's national programme and we will be recruiting, training and supporting 35 young unemployed people.
-Through generous COVID-19 recovery funding from ING, we will be able to give these young people in-depth digital skills training and also to provide work placements for young people who do not qualify for the Government's scheme.
+We completed the Kickstart scheme under the Government's national programme, recruiting, training and supporting 35 young unemployed people.
+Through generous COVID-19 recovery funding from ING, we will be able to give these young people indepth digital skills training and also to provide work placements for young people who do not qualify for the Government's scheme.